fullmetalbrackets/blog/src/pages/blog/solid-explorer-samba-share.md

   - Solid Explorer
 ---

 > **ⓘ &nbsp;Note**<br><br> I used Android 12 when making the guide, the steps to make this work may be different if you're using an older or newer version of Android.
-(But most likely will be the same or similar.)

-This guide assumes you already have an existing SMB share accessible in your home network.
+(But most likely will be the same or similar.)<br><br>Also, this guide assumes you already have an existing SMB share accessible in your home network.
 If you're not sure how to set that up, <a href="/blog/setup-a-samba-share-on-linux-via-command-line" target="_blank">see this blog post for instructions</a>.
-<br><br>

 <style>
   .two-img {